 Possible Complications

 One main IUI risk is the chance of getting an infection from the procedure.
 This can happen because of the catheter used during IUI.
 You might also notice spotting or feel cramps afterwards.
-Using fertility drugs can raise the chance of having twins or triplets, which brings more health risks.
+Infection from catheter insertion

 - Spotting and cramping